an-anurag/learn-python/README.md

             * count()	Returns the number of times a specified value occurs in a tuple
             * index()	Searches the tuple for a specified value and returns the position of where it was found

-    8. **range**
+   1. **range**

-•	Set Sequence Types: set, frozenset
+•	**Set Sequence Types: set, frozenset**
-    11. **set**
+    1. **set**
         1. Defining set
             1. using set()
         1. Set vs immutability:
         1. Operations:
             1. Union
             1. Intersection
             1. Difference
             1. Symmetric difference
         1. Operators for set
             1. Membership operators: (in , not in)
         1. Set comprehension
         1. Methods
             * add()	Adds an element to the set
             * clear()	Removes all the elements from the set
             * copy()	Returns a copy of the set
             * difference()	Returns a set containing the difference between two or more sets
             * difference_update()	Removes the items in this set that are also included in another, specified set
             * discard()	Remove the specified item
             * intersection()	Returns a set, that is the intersection of two other sets
             * intersection_update()	Removes the items in this set that are not present in other, specified set(s)
             * isdisjoint()	Returns whether two sets have a intersection or not
             * issubset()	Returns whether another set contains this set or not
             * issuperset()	Returns whether this set contains another set or not
             * pop()	Removes an element from the set
             * remove()	Removes the specified element
             * symmetric_difference()	Returns a set with the symmetric differences of two sets
             * symmetric_difference_update()	inserts the symmetric differences from this set and another
             * union()	Return a set containing the union of sets
             * update()	Update the set with the union of this set and others

-12. **frozenset**
+    1. **frozenset**

-•	Byte Sequence Types: byte, bytearray
+•	**Byte Sequence Types: byte, bytearray**
     6. **bytes**
     7. **bytearray**

-•	Map Type: dictionary
+•	**Map Type: dictionary**
-    13. **dict**
+    1. **dict**
         1. Defining dicts
             1. d = {}
             2. d = dict()
         1. Operations
             1. Accessing
             1. Updating dicts
             1. deleting elements
         1. dict comprehensions
         1. Methods
             * clear()	Removes all the elements from the dictionary
             * copy()	Returns a copy of the dictionary
             * fromkeys()	Returns a dictionary with the specified keys and values
             * get()	Returns the value of the specified key
             * items()	Returns a list containing a tuple for each key value pair
             * keys()	Returns a list containing the dictionary's keys
             * pop()	Removes the element with the specified key
             * popitem()	Removes the last inserted key-value pair
             * setdefault()	Returns the value of the specified key.
 If the key does not exist: insert the key, with the specified value
             * update()	Updates the dictionary with the specified key-value pairs
             * values()	Returns a list of all the values in the dictionary

 •	User defined types
     class
+    writing classes

 ---------------------------------------------------------------------------------------------------------------------